hellerbarde/linuxdays-spotlight-fall2016/vim_basics.md

 ### Insert Mode

-	Does what any other editor those
+	Does what any other editor does

 ### Visual Mode